epam/edp-sonar-operator/README.md

-# How to Install Operator
+# EDP Sonar-operator

-EDP installation can be applied on two container orchestration platforms: OpenShift and Kubernetes.
+## Overview

-_**NOTE:** Installation of operators is platform-independent, that is why there is a unified instruction for deploying._
+Sonar-operator is an EDP operator that is responsible for installing and configuring Sonarqube.

 ### Prerequisites
 1. Linux machine or Windows Subsystem for Linux instance with [Helm 3](https://helm.sh/docs/intro/install/) installed;